“I love the JC! I really do. Everyone here is really nice and there’s a community going on here… It feels like home here.”

 Kylie applied to get her AA for transfer in psychology at the end of May 2016.
 She has been accepted in five out of the eight universities she applied to, and she decided to transfer to her top choice - UC Santa Barbara.
 Her heart will always be part of SRJC; as she says, “I love the JC!
 I really do.
 I love it here.
 I’m on the Dean’s Honor’s List, I have the highest GPA I’ve had since middle school.
 Everyone here is really nice and there’s a community going on here… It feels like home here.”

 You can afford college, too!
-SRJC's Financial Aid office has information on federal and state aid programs, as well as scholarships and veterans benefit programs.
+SRJC's Financial Aid office has information on federal and state aid programs, as well as scholarships and veterans benefits programs.
 Additionally. we have numerous health services for our students, including mental health services in addition to clinical services for physical health.